Ghost Custom Domain Setup: DNS, SSL & Email

-Configure your own domain on Ghost(Pro) or self-hosted Ghost.
-Step-by-step DNS setup, SSL certificates, and custom email sending domains.
+Point your own domain at Ghost(Pro) or self-hosted Ghost: exact DNS records, automatic SSL, and a custom email sending domain — every step clearly explained.

 Your Domain, Your Publication